 All three stared, their eyes scrunching as if my speech were unfamiliar.
 Then one of the boys straightened up.
-A grin spread across his face showing a couple of empty spaces where teeth would normally have been.
+A grin spread across his face, showing a couple of empty spaces where teeth would typically have been.
 “Howdy!”

 The other two then grinned as well and echoed what I hoped was a greeting.
 I didn’t recognize the word.

 “Would you happen to be able to speak English?”
 Communication was one of the many problems of time travel I’d not thought to consider until that very moment.

 This time it was the girl who answered.
 “We talk American!”